Democratic access tours sponsored by a Member of Parliament (MP) or a Member of the House of Lords are available to UK residents only, free of charge.

 - Summer recess: Monday morning 9.30am-12.30pm (except Bank Holidays)

-- All other recesses: Monday 9.30am-5.15pm (except Bank Holidays when an alternative day will be made available)
+- All other recesses: Monday 9.00am-5.15pm (except Bank Holidays when an alternative day will be made available)

 Democratic access tours are not available on Saturdays, Sundays and Bank Holidays.

-Other tours available to UK and overseas visitors
+Other tours available to both UK residents and overseas visitors

-UK residents and overseas visitors can book tickets for a number of other tours at the Houses of Parliament which take place on Saturdays throughout the year and on weekdays during parliamentary recesses.
+UK residents and overseas visitors can book tickets for a number of other tours which take place on Saturdays throughout the year and on most weekdays during parliamentary recesses.